What is Outlook Redemption?

 • Directly access RTF body of any Outlook item

-• Export messages to the MSG, EML, TXT, HTML, TNEF, iCal and vCard formats.
+• Export messages to the MSG, EML, TXT, HTML, MHTML, TNEF, iCal, vTodo, vCard, FTS (Exchange Fast Transfer Stream) formats.

 • Access and manipulate Outlook accounts (Outlook 2002 and above, RDO library)